Home > VIIBRE - Systems Biology, Biological Physics and Biomedical Engineering Research

 VIIBRE - Systems Biology, Biological Physics and Biomedical Engineering Research

-Since its founding in 2001 by John Wikswo, the Vanderbilt Institute for Integrative Biosystems Research and Education (VIIBRE) has established a broad program to develop and utilize a variety of BioMicroElectroMechanical Systems (BioMEMS) devices and advanced instrumentation to address pressing questions in integrative and systems biology and biomedical engineering.
-1 The focus has been on devising novel micro- and nanosystems and techniques that enable measurements on biological systems that have previously been either impossible or difficult to do with high throughput.
+Since its founding in 2001 by John Wikswo, VIIBRE has established a broad program to develop and utilize a variety of BioMicroElectroMechanical Systems (BioMEMS) devices and advanced instrumentation to address pressing questions in integrative and systems biology and biomedical engineering.
+The focus has been on devising novel micro- and nanosystems and techniques that enable measurements on biological systems that have previously been either impossible or difficult to do with high throughput.
 The work frequently targets the dynamics of biophysical and physiological processes.
 The first major VIIBRE effort in this area has been led by the Cliffel group to design, optimize, and apply advanced multianalyte electrochemical sensors in MicroPhysiometers to determine the effects of chemical and biological toxins on metabolic dynamics.
-2-15 Their work now includes electrochemical detection of insulin, 16 single-cell scanning electrochemical microscopy (SECM), 17 and applications of metallic nanoparticles.
-18-20 VIIBRE’s measurements of metabolic dynamics have been extended to nanoliter and picoliter volumes by the Baudenbacher group with custom NanoPhysiometers with microfabricated electrochemical sensors 11,21-27 to study cardiac excitation-contraction coupling in single cardiomyocytes, 28-30 PicoCalorimeters 31-33 that are now being applied to the study of cellular metabolism and biochemical reactions, and pulse-delivery microfluidics for cellular signaling.
-34 The Wikswo, Seale, and McCawley groups have developed novel sample-handling procedures and microfluidic pumps and valves, 35-39 a dynamic amino-acid flux analyzer, 40 and devices for long-term culture of small populations of cells in NanoBioreactors 41-44 and for the growth of cultured cardiomyocytes during electrical stimulation.
-45 A major effort is under way, as a collaboration between the Wikswo, McLean, and Cliffel groups at Vanderbilt, the Lipson group at Cornell, and the Vallabhajosyula group at CFD Research Corporation, to apply symbolic regression, 46 machine learning, 47,48 electrochemical 11 and optical sensing, and nanoelectrospray and MALDI and UPLC ion mobility-mass spectrometry 49-78 to infer the equations underlying metabolic and signaling dynamics, 79-83 ultimately to control biological systems.
-83-85 The Li and Webb groups are advancing the study of neural co-cultures.
-86 The Rosenthal, Cliffel, Wikswo, and McLean groups apply nanocrystals to biology.
-87-90 This work lays the foundation for a new organ-on-chip initiative funded by DARPA, DTRA, NIH, and Vanderbilt, 91 and will build upon the Perkin-Elmer Opera QEHS automated confocal microscope 92 and three Waters Synapt G2 ion mobility mass spectrometers.
+Their work now includes electrochemical detection of insulin, single-cell scanning electrochemical microscopy (SECM), and applications of metallic nanoparticles.
+VIIBRE’s measurements of metabolic dynamics have been extended to nanoliter and picoliter volumes by the Baudenbacher group with custom NanoPhysiometers with microfabricated electrochemical sensors to study cardiac excitation-contraction coupling in single cardiomyocytes, PicoCalorimeters that are now being applied to the study of cellular metabolism and biochemical reactions, and pulse-delivery microfluidics for cellular signaling.
+The Wikswo, Seale, and McCawley groups have developed novel sample-handling procedures and microfluidic pumps and valves, a dynamic amino-acid flux analyzer, and devices for long-term culture of small populations of cells in NanoBioreactors and for the growth of cultured cardiomyocytes during electrical stimulation.
+A major effort is under way, as a collaboration between the Wikswo, McLean, and Cliffel groups at Vanderbilt, the Lipson group at Cornell, and the Vallabhajosyula group at CFD Research Corporation, to apply symbolic regression, machine learning, electrochemical and optical sensing, and nanoelectrospray and MALDI and UPLC ion mobility-mass spectrometry to infer the equations underlying metabolic and signaling dynamics, ultimately to control biological systems.
+The Li and Webb groups are advancing the study of neural co-cultures.
+The Rosenthal, Cliffel, Wikswo, and McLean groups apply nanocrystals to biology.
+This work lays the foundation for a new organ-on-chip initiative funded by NIH and Vanderbilt.

 Online IM-MS organ-on-a-chip analysis workflow.

-Shane Hutson is using advanced optics and microfluidics to study Drosophila and C. elegans morphogenesis and wound healing 150-157 (supported by an NSF career award) and laser tissue ablation.
-158-163 The Baudenbacher group has developed ultrahigh resolution scanning superconducting quantum interference device (SQUID) microscopes 164,165 for studies of algal 166 and mammalian electrophysiology, 167 cell sorting, and geomagnetism.168-170 Kirill Bolotin and his group are pioneering new graphene-based sensors.
-171 All of these studies contribute to a larger effort to develop devices and models that will enable the “instrumentation and control” of single cells and small populations of cells, and to thereby eventually probe the complexities of systems biology.
-172,173
+Shane Hutson is using advanced optics and microfluidics to study Drosophila and C. elegans morphogenesis and wound healing (supported by an NSF career award) and laser tissue ablation.
+The Baudenbacher group has developed ultrahigh resolution scanning superconducting quantum interference device (SQUID) microscopes for studies of algal and mammalian electrophysiology, cell sorting, and geomagnetism.
+Kirill Bolotin and his group are pioneering new graphene-based sensors.
+All of these studies contribute to a larger effort to develop devices and models that will enable the “instrumentation and control” of single cells and small populations of cells, and to thereby eventually probe the complexities of systems biology.

 The Systems Biology and Bioengineering Undergraduate Research Experience (SyBBURE), funded by Vanderbilt alumnus Gideon Searle, actively involves students in VIIBRE research.
-Directed by Kevin Seale, the year-round, multiyear SyBBURE Searle Undergraduate Research Program trains thirty undergraduates from across the entire university in microfabrication, cell biology, and microscopy and has them work with graduate students, postdocs, faculty, and staff as the students develop their own, independent research projects.
-195
+Directed by Christina Marasco, the year-round, multiyear SyBBURE Searle Undergraduate Research Program trains thirty undergraduates from across the entire university in microfabrication, cell biology, and microscopy and has them work with graduate students, postdocs, faculty, and staff as the students develop their own, independent research projects.

 From single microfluidic chips to standard 96-well microfluidic arrays.